emarsden/dash-mpd-cli/doc/src/container.md

 Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

+> [!TIP]
-What are the advantages of running in a container, instead of natively on your machine?
+> What are the advantages of running in a container, instead of natively on your machine?
+>

-- Much safer, because the container isn't able to modify your host machine, except for writing downloaded media to the directory you specify.
-This is a very good idea when running random software you downloaded from the internet!
+> - Much safer, because the container isn't able to modify your host machine, except for writing
+>   downloaded media to the directory you specify.
+This is a very good idea when running random
+>   software you downloaded from the internet!
+>

-- No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box), which are already present in the container.
+> - No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box),
+>   which are already present in the container.
+>

-- Automatically run the latest version of dash-mpd-cli and the various helper applications (the container runtime will pull the latest version for you automatically).
+> - Automatically run the latest version of dash-mpd-cli and the various helper applications (the
+>   container runtime will pull the latest version for you automatically).
+>

-- Podman and Docker also allow you to set various limits on the resources allocated to the container (number of CPUs, memory); see their respective documentation.
+> - Podman and Docker also allow you to set various limits on the resources allocated to the
+>   container (number of CPUs, memory); see their respective documentation.

 Unlike running software in a virtual machine, there is only a negligeable performance penalty to running in a container.
 That’s not quite true: if you’re running the container on an aarch64 (“Apple